Your passion is telling stories. You want to meet fascinating people, cover major events and produce content that makes a difference.

-As a journalism student, you will be required to earn a secondary area of study, the equivalent of a minor, in a separate subject area of your choosing, allowing you to specialize in the subjects you wish to cover as a journalist.
+As a journalism student, you will be required to earn a secondary area of study, the equivalent of a minor, in a separate subject area of your choosing, allowing you to specialize in the topics you wish to cover as a journalist.

 Sports Media Minor